Our invoice templates are professional and sharp. Use them to directly invoice your clients and get paid fast.

-With the recent bombshell unfolding that Metallica had happily plonked their latest album on the newly-rebranded Napster streaming service, I found myself contemplating the famous early 2000s feud between the two parties with the benefit of hindsight.
+With the recent bombshell unfolding that Metallica and Napster had collaborated – with the band happily plonking their latest album on the newly-rebranded Napster streaming service – I found myself contemplating the famous early 2000s feud between the two parties with the benefit of hindsight.

 If we knew then what we know now about the eventual direction of the music industry, would the sympathy have lay with the millionaire spoilsports, rather than the plucky underdog teenage startup?
 Who, if anyone, was really in the right?

 Money or control?

 When Metallica discovered in 2000 that an unmixed demo track was being played on radio stations across the US, they were understandably quite cheesed off.
 The metal titans traced the studio leak back to peer-to-peer network Napster, who had also allowed the band’s entire back catalogue to become available for free for tens of millions of users.

 An antagonised Metallica sought $10 million in damages, ($100,000 per song) and demanded that all of their songs be banned from file sharing.
 They also tracked down over 335,000-plus usernames of their own fans who had downloaded their music illegally and successfully pushed for Napster to block their memberships.

 But if you believe the band’s outspoken drummer Lars Ulrich, the beef had much more context to it than simply money: